Swaraj799/new-fold-wala1/readme.md

-# this is a new-york city of dreams
+# this is a new-york city of dreams and gold